Utah National Parks – five reasons to visit the Mighty 5!

 By Amanda Walsmith – 3 minutes read

 The Mighty 5 National Parks offer unparalleled hiking trails throughout the gorgeous and sometimes other-worldly landscapes.
+A Utah National Parks Tour offers guests the chance to explore the best of the Mighty Five.
 Hiking trails wrap around rock formations, spires, and natural bridges that create such incredible views that you’ll lose track of how many miles have passed beneath your feet.
 The rivers may have created natural paths between canyon walls, but it’s the off beaten paths that lead you to incredible discoveries.

 A few of the most iconic photographs in the Southwest can be taken in the national parks in Utah.
 Bryce Canyon offers the almost strange sights of rock spires and towers known as hoodoos.
 The formations create beautiful mazes and views from the ridge.
 But perhaps the most famous photo ops in the mighty five would be the natural and abundant amount of rock arches found in…you guessed it…Arches National Park.
 Around one corner to the next, these red arches formed all over the land to create the picture-perfect natural frame for you, your family, or the sunset.